bnfour/md-mods/readme.md

 * Please read [FAQ](#frequently-asked-questions) and have a look at [known issues](https://github.com/bnfour/md-mods/issues).

 # Mod list
-Currently, this repo contains two scoreboard-related mods.
+Currently, this repo contains three mods: two are scoreboard related, and another one enhances song select screen.
 They can be used together.

 ## Scoreboard characters
 Mod file: `ScoreboardCharacters.dll`